fluentverification/CaseStudies_StochasticModelChecking/Nanotechnology/StochasticComputing/divider/README.md

 ## PRISM Model

-The PRISM model for this circuit is provided in `divider.pm`.
 The input probabilities are given via constants `a` and `b`.
 Internally, the stochastic input signals are `inA` and `inB`, and the output signal is `Q`.

 Two example properties are given in `divider.props`: